Brahmanbaria Medical College: Campus

 The college is located in Ghatura, Brahmanbaria, 4 km away from town.
 There is a strict no-smoking policy on college property.
 The hospital is equipped with an ambulance service and a hemodialysis unit which operates at all hours of the day.
 It has been affiliated with a 400 bedded modern hospital known as Brahmanbaria Medical College Hospital.
 Brahmanbaria United Nursing College & United Care Institute of Medical Technology are also owned by the same owner.

 Organization and administration

 The college is affiliated with Chittagong University.
-The chairman of the college is Dr. Md.
+The chairman of the college is Md.
 Abu Sayed.
-The principal is Prof. Dr. Md.
+The principal is Md.
 Aminur Rahman.

 Academics and admissions

 Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services.
 It administers a written multiple choice question exam simultaneously throughout the country.
 Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate and Higher Secondary School Certificate level also play a part.
 Seats are reserved, according to quotas set by the directorate, for children of freedom fighters and for students from underprivileged backgrounds.

-Foreign students also get chance to obtain an MBBS degree in this medical college.

-This medical college is renowned for having good results regularly and having expert teachers.